 There’s now another appealing wealth transfer option available to Canadians, which has considerable merit due to its simplicity and flexibility.
-The Annuity Settlement Option from Manulife can automatically transfer the proceeds of your insurance contract or policy into an annuity upon death.
+The annuity settlement option from Manulife Investment Management can automatically transfer the proceeds of your insurance contract or policy into an annuity on death.
 The resulting annuity will then make gradual income payments to your beneficiaries, as specified by you.

-Unlike trusts, which can incur contract preparation costs and annual trustee and accounting fees, the Annuity Settlement Option has no fees or ongoing management requirements.
-It’s a strategy that will appeal to most investors, regardless of whether the amount of the inheritance will be $50,000 or $1 million.
+Unlike trusts, which can incur contract preparation costs and annual trustee and accounting fees, the annuity settlement option has no fees or ongoing management requirements.
+It’s a strategy that’ll appeal to most investors, regardless of whether the amount of the inheritance will be $50,000 or $1 million.

-If you decide to change the beneficiaries or terms of the annuity, all you and your advisor need to do is submit a new beneficiary designation online or complete the Beneficiary Designation — Annuity Settlement Option Form (NN1001E) at no cost instead of having to pay a lawyer to amend or redraft your trust agreement.
+If you decide to change the beneficiaries or terms of the annuity, all you and your advisor need to do is submit a new beneficiary designation online or complete the Beneficiary Designation—Annuity Settlement Option form (log-in required) at no cost instead of having to pay a lawyer to amend or redraft your trust agreement.

 What’s an annuity?